pthevenet/InfoVisuelleProjet/README.md

-# visual_computing_project
+# A Tangible 3D Game

+Control a virtual board with a green plate and a webcam.

-Repository for the project of the course CS-211, EPFL 2015-2016
+Started as a project for the course CS-211, EPFL 2015-2016.

 ## Authors (Group U)
    * Johannes Beck